 Here at the Museum of East Dorset, there really is something for everyone, from the stunning Roman wall paintings and ancient archaeological artefacts to the beautifully preserved kitchen that takes you back in time.

-However, if you just want to relax, take in your surroundings and watch the world go by, why not enjoy a refreshing drink, delicious cakes, seasonal refreshments and more in our garden Tea Room?
+However, you might just want to relax, take in your surroundings and watch the world go by, Why not enjoy a refreshing drink, delicious cakes, seasonal refreshments and more in our Tea Room which overlooks the beautiful garden?

 At the Museum of East Dorset, we honour the legacy of our founder Hilda Coles by upholding her vision of “a ‘live’ museum, a centre of education and culture…”.

 The vibrant activity programme offers varied and flexible learning opportunities for visitors of all generations, from early years to adults.
 Much of this activity takes place in the dedicated learning space of the Hilda Coles Open Learning Centre.

 A true gem in the heart of Wimborne Minster, the Tea Room is set in the idyllic garden of the museum.
 Take a moment during your visit to enjoy a cup of tea or coffee and savour the sights and smells of the beautiful garden.
 Our team of friendly volunteers will be pleased to serve you a range of light refreshments.
 A visit to the Tea Room also affords a wonderful opportunity to take in the surroundings of the heritage-planted walled garden, lovingly cared for by our fantastic volunteers.